januszgrze/zechub/zcashbasics.md

 #### Why is a private currency important?

 ZEC gives people the opportunity to transfer data permissionlessly.
-Having a peer-to-peer, permissionless money system gives people the ability to transact each other independent of centralized entities.
-ZEC gives people an option to store, transact and elect when to disclose information about their finances.
+Having a peer-to-peer, permissionless money system gives people the ability to store wealth, or transact with others, independent of centralized entities.
+ZEC also helps people choose when they want to disclose information about their finances with others.

 #### Resources